MephistoDevelop/ToDo-List/README.md

 ### Deployment

-To deploy the application and view it on your browser, open your project folder terminal and run these command:" ; "To run the linter files you will need to run these command on the terminal
+To deploy the application and view it on your browser, open your project folder terminal and run these command:

 `npm install`
 `npm run build`
 `npm i -D webpack-dev-server`
 `npm i browser-sync --save`

+To run the linter files you will need to run these commands on the terminal.

 `npm install eslint eslint-config-airbnb --save-dev` `npx eslint --init`
 `npx client`

-After, you will need to enter to Stickler Page and activate your repository.
+Afterwards, open the Stickler Page and activate your repository.

 [Stickler Page](https://stickler-ci.com/)